 Its purposeful front end comprises a stylish grille, swoopy headlights and LED daytime running lights.

 What’s it like to drive?

-Most Optimas for sale from cinch have the 1.7-litre CRDi diesel engine, although you may find some examples of the 2.0-litre petrol plug-in hybrid (PHEV) and the 1.6-litre diesel, which was introduced with the facelift.
+Most Optimas for sale at cinch have the 1.7-litre CRDi diesel engine, although you may find some examples of the 2.0-litre petrol plug-in hybrid (PHEV) and the 1.6-litre diesel, which was introduced with the facelift.

-All engines have more than enough punch for use on the motorway, let alone in town, although the PHEV is more refined and has more pep than the diesels at lower speed – thanks to the assistance of an electric motor.
+All engines have more than enough punch for use on the motorway, let alone in town, although the PHEV is more refined and has more pep than the diesels at lower speeds – thanks to the assistance of an electric motor.